Ocean Rig: Don't Short This Stock

 The financial projections detailed in my previous article show how the deepwater driller is expected to generate positive cash flows from now through 2020 without much rebound in the market.
 Ocean Rig is now positioned where even small $20 million deals will increase the market confidence and value of the stock.

-The key investor takeaway is that Ocean Rig is know longer a short.
+The key investor takeaway is that Ocean Rig is no longer a short.
 The stock has plenty of upside if the drilling market rebounds with rigs listed far below actual values in a normal market.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.